nabsul/kcert/README.md

 KCert is a simple, easy to run and understand alternative to [cert-manager](https://github.com/jetstack/cert-manager):

-- Instead of 26000 lines of yaml, `KCert` deploys with less than 100 lines
+- Instead of 26000 lines of yaml, `KCert` deploys about 100 lines
 - Instead of custom resources, `KCert` uses the existing standard Kubernetes objects
 - The codebase is small and easy to understand